andreasroses/peonysesh-app/README.md

 ![image_2024-09-28_113953952](https://github.com/user-attachments/assets/de6715a9-4c71-465c-90c5-6a23e4bed78c)

 ## Inspiration
-I named the app after peonies because I loved the visuals of Elina's home from Barbie’s Fairytopia in the field of peonies.
+I named the app after peonies because I loved the visuals of the Barbie movies I watched in my childhood, and that was the aesthetic I was going for.
 Plus they're my favorite flower.